miriamkos/rdm-configurable-content-donders/doc/help/DR user manual.rst

 User Manual
 =================

-This user manual will help you get a jump start with the Data Repository.
+This user manual will help you get a jump start with the Donders Repository.

 Get started